Rush at Madison Square Garden - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 How long is the concert?
-The total concert duration for Rush, including any intermission, is usually around 2.5 to 3 hours.
-This allows for a comprehensive setlist that spans their extensive career.
+A typical Rush concert, including any intermissions and encores, usually runs for approximately 2.5 to 3 hours.
+This allows for a comprehensive journey through their vast discography.

 Photography and video policies?
-Generally, small, non-professional cameras and phone photography are permitted at Madison Square Garden.
-However, professional cameras with detachable lenses, video recording devices, and selfie sticks are typically prohibited.
-Policies can vary, so it’s advisable to check MSG’s official website for the most up-to-date guidelines closer to the date.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use.
+However, professional cameras with detachable lenses, video cameras, and recording devices are strictly prohibited.
+Flash photography is also typically not allowed.
+Policies can vary, so it's best to check MSG's official policy closer to the date.

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor (e.g., Ticketmaster).
-Generally, tickets are non-refundable unless the event is cancelled.
-If an event is rescheduled, tickets are usually valid for the new date.
-Always review the refund and exchange policies at the time of purchase.
+Refund policies are determined by the point of purchase.
+Generally, tickets are non-refundable unless the event is cancelled or rescheduled.
+If an event is rescheduled, existing tickets are usually valid for the new date.
+For cancellations, full refunds are typically issued.
+Always refer to the terms and conditions of your ticket vendor.

 How early should I arrive?
-For a Rush concert at Madison Square Garden, arriving 1.5 to 2 hours before the scheduled showtime is strongly recommended.
-This allows ample time for security checks, finding your seats, visiting restrooms, and purchasing merchandise without feeling rushed, and helps absorb the pre-show buzz.
+For a major artist like Rush at a venue as large as Madison Square Garden, arriving 1.5 to 2 hours before the scheduled show time is strongly advised.
+This allows ample time for navigating security lines, finding your seats, and experiencing the pre-show atmosphere without feeling rushed.

 Top Tips for Rush at Madison Square Garden